wilbertcr/fullstack-nanodegree-vm/vagrant/restaurant_menu/README.md

 Backend in flask and front end using React.js

+#Important:

-#Important: Instructions are meant to be used by a user running the vagrant machine provided in the full-stack web developer nanodegree of Udacity.
+Instructions are meant to be used by a user running the vagrant machine provided in the full-stack web developer nanodegree of Udacity.

+#Installation

-In order to make sure we start at the same point.
+*In order to make sure we start at the same point.
 Please run:

 `$vagrant destroy`

 `$vagrant up`

-Then setup your SSH and login to the box.
+*Then setup your SSH and login to the box.
 Once you get:

 ```Welcome to Ubuntu 14.04.3 LTS (GNU/Linux 3.13.0-76-generic i686)